THE BHP MISSION

 2) Freeing thought and creativity from the confines of the fiscal quarter, and

 3) Industry innovation and flexibility of publishing processes and outdated norms.

 We publish adult/general audience books that are meticulously edited and refined for the purposes of creating the new ‘classics’—great and long lasting story-telling.
 Here at BHP, we believe that good books cut across genre and harshly defined subject categories.
 While still working within these industry and retail norms, we aim to push the constraints of them.

 Bear Hill Publishing.
 Fiction, not transient but transcendent.

 We approach each manuscript from an initially traditional publishing perspective, but we also understand the industry is changing and strive to stay on top of the new modes of selling books to consumers.
 BHP is always looking for ways to use mixed media forms to take every story to another level, beyond both book and author, and bring it to life in a visual, tangible, and emotional way.

-Every book that goes through production receives the highest level of editing and review, design, and manufacturing.
+Every book that goes through production receives the highest level of editing attention and review, design, and manufacturing.
 Because of this, our house differs from most Indie Publishers in that we keep long lead times before publication to ensure the best quality, and therefore competitive, books make it to market.
 Current fiction novels have an average lifespan of only one year, and we do our best to extend that life indefinitely.
 Revitalizing our backlist often and using Print-On-Demand to keep books in print without the need for large, costly, and risky print-runs are some of the ways we do this, but quality is always paramount to our goals.